 In 2016, CityScope magazine named him one of Chattanooga’s top thirty business leaders.
 He is a member of the Board of Directors for the Hamilton County Bar Association.
 He is a Fellow of the Chattanooga Bar Foundation.
 Since 2011, he has been a Master of the American Inns of Court.
 From 2009 to 2015, he served as a Member of the Disciplinary Hearing Committee for the Tennessee Supreme Court’s Board of Professional Responsibility.

-He was elected to the Board of Directors for ALFA International in October 2014, and his term will run until 2017.
+He served on the Board of Directors for ALFA International from 2014-2017.
 From 2013 to 2014, he served as Chair of the Transportation Section of the American Law Firm Association, International (ALFA).
 From 2005 until approximately 2010, he served as Co-Editor of the Transportation Update of ALFA.
 For ALFA, he has been a Steering Committee Member for the Employment Law Section since 2004.
 From approximately 2004 to the present, he has edited the Tennessee Employment Law Compendium.

 Mr. Harwell is a member of the Federation of Defense and Corporate Counsel (FDCC), which is by invitation only and requires extensive peer review of all candidates for admission.
 In 2017, he was elected to serve on the FDCC Board of Directors.
-In 2016, he was appointed Chair of the Construction Section.
+Since 2016, he has served as Chair of the Construction Section of FDCC.
 Since 2011, he has served as Vice-Chair of the Transportation Section.
 He is Vice-Chair of the Admissions Committee and the Projects and Objectives Committee and is Ex-Officio of the FDCC/IADC Law Firm Management Conference.

 In 1995, he became a member of this law firm.
 From approximately 2003 to 2011, he was the Chairman of the Hiring Committee for all of the offices of the firm.